Tarleton Hoffman Bean: Career and contributions

 In addition to his work in ichthyology, Bean was a forester, a fish culturist, a conservationist, an editor, an administrator, and an exhibitor.
 Growing up along the Susquehanna River in southern Pennsylvania, he presumably had an early introduction to fishes.
 His initial interest, however, was botany, perhaps stimulated by his acquaintance with Joseph Trimble Rothrock, a physician-scientist who had a medical practice in Wilkes-Barre, but also had taught botany at Pennsylvania State College.

 His focus on ichthyology probably began in the summer of 1874, when he worked as a volunteer at the Fish Commission laboratory in Noank, Connecticut.
 There, he first met Spencer F. Baird and a number of the young scientists who had gathered around him.
 First among these was George Brown Goode, who with Bean would form one of the most famous collaborative teams in ichthyology.
 Bean spent the next two decades in Washington working for Baird's two institutions, the National Museum and the Fish Commission, in a number of capacities.
 He left Washington in 1895 to become the Director of the New York Aquarium, but political problems led to his resignation in 1898.
 He spent most of the next eight years working on the fisheries and forestry exhibits at the world's fairs in Paris (1900) and St. Louis (1904).
 In 1906, he became New York's state fish culturist, a position he held until his death in 1916 following an automobile accident.

 Bean is probably best known for the work in systematic ichthyology that he did while in Washington, particularly in collaboration with Goode.
 The pair wrote 39 papers together, culminating in Oceanic Ichthyology (1896).
 They were the beneficiaries of the extensive survey and collecting activities being done by Fish Commission vessels in the poorly explored deep waters off the coast of North America.
 Bean was also an authority on the fishes of Pennsylvania, New York, Bermuda, and Alaska.
 Most of his later papers dealt with fish culture, and at the time of his death he was considered the nation's premier authority on that subject.
-He was also a dedicated educator, from his early teaching days in Pennsylvania to his work on the great international exhibitions and his many popular articles and lectures on fishes, forestry, and conservation.
+He was also a dedicated educator, from his early teaching days in Pennsylvania to his work on the great international exhibitions and his articles and lectures on fishes, forestry, and conservation.
 Bean was a pioneer in the growth of American ichthyology in the post-Civil War years and by the end of his life was one of its most respected and honored members.